greizgh/vaultwarden-debian/README.md

 ./build.sh -r 1.10.0
 ```

-The `build.sh`script will build bitwarden_rs for the same Debian version on which the script is executed.
+The `build.sh` script will build bitwarden_rs for the same Debian version which targets bitwarden_rs.
 To compile for a different Debian version, specify the release name (e.g. Stretch, Buster) using the `-o` option.

 ```
 ./build.sh -o stretch
 ```

 ## Post installation